giry-dev/mangrove-docs/docs/contracts/README.md

 ---
-description: The Mangrove DEX is an on-chain, orderbook-based exchange where offers are code.
+description: The Mangrove DEX is an on-chain, order book-based exchange where offers are code.
 sidebar_position: 1
 ---